tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 "Project Grim Harvest?"
 I echo.
 "What is that?
 Some kind of weapon?"

 "Grim Harvest... it's not just a weapon.
-It's worse," Wright says, his voice barely above a whisper.
-"They're experimenting with... something.
-Something that can bring back the dead.
-Make them... like her," he nods toward Mrs. Thao, his voice thick with revulsion.
+It's something worse," Wright says, his voice barely above a whisper.

 I nod to Lâm, who quickly unfolds a topographical map on the ground in front of us.
 The creased map is smeared with dirt and stained with sweat.